Astro City: Film

-In 2003, Ben Barenholtz, Jonathan Alpers and Busiek hoped to develop an Astro City movie, with Barenholtz as producer and Alpers as lead scripter, but the plans did not take off, whereupon Barenholtz subsequently took the project to Working Title Films.
+In 2003, Ben Barenholtz, Jonathan Alpers and Busiek hoped to develop an Astro City film, with Barenholtz as producer and Alpers as lead scripter, but the plans did not take off, whereupon Barenholtz subsequently took the project to Working Title Films.
 In July 2010, Working Title acquired the rights to make a live-action feature film adaptation of Astro City.
 Busiek was to write a script treatment, and also to executive-produce, along with Barenholtz and Alpers.
 In May 2013, Kurt Busiek said that Working Title's option had lapsed but he was in negotiation with another party.

 Television

-In March 2018, FremantleMedia North America announced intentions to produce a live-action Astro City TV series with a pilot episode written by Busiek and Rick Alexander.
+In March 2018, FremantleMedia North America was interested to produce a live-action Astro City TV series with a pilot episode written by Busiek and Rick Alexander.
+Later, in the afterwards of the That Was Then... one-shot, Busiek noted that it was still in development with a different company.